flakeworks/symbol-os/README.md

 ## An Artifact Recovered

-The **Symbol OS** is not a simulation, not an emulator, and not a nostalgia piece.
-It is an **artifact from that other branch of possibility**, reimagined in our present time.
+The **Symbol OS** is an **artifact from that other branch of possibility**, reimagined in our present time.

 Its filesystem resembles a recursive fractal.
 Its editor reveals documents as living symbolic pages.
-Its shell speaks not in commands, but in contracts.
+Its shell speaks not in commands, but in computing contracts.

-It is not a retro-computer, nor a modern one.
+It is not a retro-OS, nor a modern one.
 It is a visitor from another lineage, where **clarity of meaning guided design more than appearances ever did**.

 ---